 APPLES AND ORANGES

-Paul Cezanne (say ZAN) was born in France.
+Paul Cezanne (say ZAHN) was born in France.
 His father was a wealthy banker and he wanted his son to become a banker.
 He did not approve of Cezanne's plan to become an artist, but he went on to Paris anyway.
 After a while, his father sent him a small allowance on which to live.

 When he got to Paris, his paintings were so rough that none of the official art schools would admit him as a student.
 At first his paintings were done in dark colors, but Pissarro, another painter, encouraged him to paint out in the sunlight, and his paintings came alive with bright colors.

-He was an Impressionist, but his paintings did not have the light airy look of many Impressionists.
-Instead of putting flecks of paint on the canvas he put slabs of color.
-His pictures were solid in appearance.Cezanne was a versatile artist.
+Cezanne was a versatile artist.
 He painted many different subjects in multiple styles.
 Sometimes he painted the same subject over and over again.
 Look at the examples below.
 The first picture is a group portrait.
 He also painted individual portraits of men and women.
-The second picture is a still life with flowers.
-In other pictures he used arrangements of fruit and common objects.
-The third picture is a landscape.
-He also painted seascapes.

-Card Players
+The Card Players

-Still Life, The Blue Vase
+Still Life With a Blue Vase

 Horse-chestnut-trees in Jas de Bouffan